Pragati-04/Spotify-Dashboard/README.md

 *(Add a screenshot of your dashboard here)*

 ## 🚀 How to Use
-1. Clone this repo
+1. Clone or download this repo
-2. Open the `.pbix` file in Power BI Desktop
+2. Open the `.xlsx` file in Microsoft Excel
-3. Explore the dashboard using slicers to filter by genre or country
+3. Explore the dashboard using slicers to filter by artist, genre, or country

 ## 📌 Insights
 *(Optional: add 2-3 bullet points on what the data revealed,